-Frequency of QC: A Patient Safety Perspective
+Frequency of QC - Implications for Patient Safety

 The current practices regarding the minimum frequency of QC are often based on regulatory requirements, such as CLIA’s minimum of 2 levels of control per day or CMS’s more recent guidelines for “Equivalent QC”, which might reduce the frequency to 2 levels once per week or even 2 levels once per month.
 Another approach under development by CLSI recommends the use of risk management for customizing QC in the laboratory.
 In this approach for “alternate QC,” manufacturers would make a risk assessment of their analytic system, eliminate risks of failure when possible, mitigation those risks, and report the “residual risks” to the laboratory, which should then help the laboratory customize its QC system.
 This customization could employ a variety of mechanisms for prevention and control, a primary one being the adjustment of the frequency of QC to monitor the remaining risks.